MinecraftForge/Documentation/docs/contributing.md

 Contributing to This Documentation
 ==================================

-You can make a contribution via a PR on [Github].
+You can make a contribution via a PR on [GitHub].

 This documentation is meant to be explanatory.
 Please explain how to do things, and break it down into reasonable chunks.
 We have a wiki elsewhere that can capture more comprehensive code examples.